AdaCore/gprconfig_kb/doc/gprbuild_ug/gnat_project_manager.rst

 The syntax is presented in a notation similar to what is used in the Ada Language Reference Manual.
-Curly braces '{' and '}' indicate 0 or more occurrences of the enclosed construct, and square brackets '[' and ']' indicate 0 or 1 occurence of the enclosed construct.
+Curly braces '{' and '}' indicate 0 or more occurrences of the enclosed construct, and square brackets '[' and ']' indicate 0 or 1 occurrence of the enclosed construct.
 Reserved words are enclosed between apostrophes.

 .. _Project_Declaration: